 The Fourth Glorious Mystery, the Assumption.

 Arise, my beloved, my beautiful one, and come!
 For see, the winter is past, the rains are over and gone.
 The flowers appear on the earth.
+The time for singing has come, and the cooing of turtle doves is heard in our land.
 (Song of Songs 2:10-11)

 I don’t understand why the Assumption of Mary bodily into heaven is a doctrine of the Catholic Church.
 It’s connected to another puzzling doctrine, the Immaculate Conception.
 Mary’s freedom from the stain of Original Sin makes it obvious that there could be no bodily decay for her.
 But Original Sin is another puzzle.